Empire State vs One World

 The Empire State Building is a historic structure – perhaps one of the most famous buildings in the world – and boasts an incredible history stretching back to the mid-twentieth century.

-One World Observatory is much newer but has a history of its own because of its ties to the terror attacks of 9/11.
+One World Observatory is much newer but has a history of its own because of its ties to 9/11.
 The Empire State Building offers views from further up in Manhattan, so you’ll see more things like Central Park and the famous museums than you could from the One World Observatory.

 Conversely, the One World Observatory is near the southernmost tip of Manhattan, so you’ll see more of the water and New Jersey and Brooklyn, and the Statue of Liberty is closer.

 Don’t forget – the pass for New York with Go City® is your smart choice for saving and flexibility when it comes to your NYC adventures.
-You’ll get admission to the Empire State Building and admission to One World Observatory, plus tickets to your choice of other top attractions in the city.
+You’ll get admission to the Empire State Building and the One World Observatory, plus tickets to your choice of other top New York attractions, including Top of the Rock Observatory, the Statue of Liberty, and more.

 Continue reading